logzilla/extras/winagent/README.md

 ### Extra Key-Value Pairs

 This configures whether any supplemental key-value pairs will be included with the log messages, for processing by LogZilla rules.
-Key-value pairs should be separated by commas.
+Both key and value should be enclosed in double-quotes, separated with an `=` sign, with each key-value pair separated by commas.
 In addition to the manually specified key-values, LogZilla includes some default key-value pairs for use in the LogZilla rules:

 * "EventID" : "nnnn" contains the Windows event id
 * "EventLog": "xxx" ... contains the name of the event log that produced the message